DeflatedPickle/cadencii/src/REFACTORING.md

 Milestones
 ----------

-- DialogManager needs to be UI framework agnostic, as it's used by lots of UI code.
+- FormWorkerUi to plat-neutral.
+  - then FormWorker can be moved too.
-  - To make it possible, some Form types needs to be converted to platform agnostic code.
+- PropertyPanel needs to be plat-neutral.
+  - then ItemSelectionModel can be moved too.
 - Move some more forms to platform agnostic application model dll.
 - Move controls to (ditto).
 - Reduce Win32-ism.